denoland/manual/tools/task_runner.md

 ### Pipelines

 Pipelines provide a way to pipe the output of one command to another.
-Currently only piping stdout is supported.

 The following command pipes the stdout output "Hello" to the stdin of the spawned Deno process: